 This study looks at factors that can influence cord blood usability to increase the likelihood of banking.

 Umbilical cord blood

 For centuries, the umbilical cord and the blood left in it (cord blood) were discarded as medical waste.
 Today, we know that cord blood is one of the richest sources of stem cells, specifically hematopoietic stem cells.

 Hematopoietic stem cells are early-stage cells that have the potential to produce all other types of blood cells.
-They have been used to cure blood-related diseases with stem cell transplants for over 30 years.
+They have been used to treat blood-related diseases with stem cell transplants for over 30 years.

-Not only that, cord blood stem cells are being explored as a potential therapeutic over 80 other genetic and blood-related diseases.
+Not only that, cord blood stem cells are being explored for their therapeutic potential for treating many other preventable diseases.

 Cord blood banking

 Knowing the benefits, deciding to preserve your baby’s cord blood is easy.
 And if you do, your doctor will collect the cord blood after the baby is born.
-The whole process is minimally invasive and painless.
+The whole process is non-invasive and painless.
 You do not need to make any special modifications to your birth plan.

 What happens when your sample arrives in the lab, on the other hand, is quite complex.
-It involves separating and collecting stem cells, quality checks to ensure the sterility, viability (ability to grow), and sometimes stem cell typing, which looks at markers on the surface of the stem cells used for stem cell matching.
+It involves separating and collecting stem cells, quality checks to ensure sterility, viability (ability to grow), and sometimes stem cell typing, which looks at markers on the surface of the stem cells used for stem cell matching.

 How variability between cord blood samples affect banking

 All of the steps involved in collecting, processing, and preserving cord blood are standardized.
-But this does not mean that there won’t be variation between baby-to-baby on the amount of cord blood collected, and the number of stem cells in the cord blood sample.
+But this does not mean that there won’t be variation from baby to baby on the amount of cord blood collected, and the number of stem cells in the cord blood sample.

-Studies also show that factors like a baby’s birth weight, size of the placenta, the volume of cord blood collected, and the delivery methods (cesarean vs. vaginal delivery, for example) can impact the total number of cells in cord blood samples.
+Studies also show that factors like a baby’s birth weight, the size of the placenta, the volume of cord blood collected, and the delivery method (cesarean vs. vaginal delivery) can impact the total number of cells in cord blood samples.

 Factors affecting bankability